geospatialncl/udm-setup/README.md

 * density_from_raster (integer: set to zero to derive density from current development and initial population - set to one to provide a density raster (density.asc))
 * people_per_dwelling (float: conversion factor from people_per_cell to people_per_cell)
 * coverage_threshold (float: percentage coverage threshold for combined constraint layers - cells above threshold are constrained)
-* minimum_plot_size (integer: minimum number of contiguous cells withing a zones which constitute a development plot)
+* minimum_development_area (integer: minimum number of contiguous cells within a zone which constitutes a development area)
+* maximum_plot_size (integer: maximum number of cells developed around most suitable cell in zone in each iteration of development spreading algorithm)

 ## Methods
 ### Passing data files